 Contemplative Care Mentor

-A Contemplative Care Mentor is an active Formal Zen Student of the NYZCCC community who practices meditation with the sangha on a weekly basis, sits most half-day monthly retreats, has participated in the Foundations in Contemplative Care Training and CPE and is engaged with care at the bedside.
+A Contemplative Care Mentor is an active Formal Zen Student of the NYZCCC Guiding Teachers community who practices meditation with the sangha on a weekly basis, sits most half-day monthly retreats, has participated in the Foundations in Contemplative Care Training and CPE and is engaged with care at the bedside.
 They attend NYZCCC’s fall Contemplative Care Retreat and the January Winter Sesshin.
-They meet for supervision twice a month with the teacher, assist in teaching Foundations and mentor Foundations students.
+They meet for supervision twice a month with their teacher, assist in teaching Foundations and mentor Foundations students.

 Contemplative Care Educator